• Skip to main content

 If you look at the nutrition information label on a white or brown sugar container, you'll see that one teaspoon is the serving size.
 When you slide the label down to the total carbs section, you will see the words sugars "4g" or "4 grams."

-This important piece of information is the key to successfully converting grams to teaspoons in your calculations.
-One teaspoon of sugar is equivalent to four grams of sugar.
+This important piece of information is the key to successfully converting grams to teaspoons.

 Using this equation, you can quickly and simply determine how much sugar is in any food product.
 You just identify the grams of sugar given, either for one serving or for the whole container, and convert this amount into teaspoons by dividing the grams by four; this is the easiest way.

-According to Michigan State University Extension, this conversion helps in understanding how many teaspoons of sugar are being eaten or drank.
+This conversion helps in understanding how many teaspoons of sugar are being eaten or drank.
 As well as guiding overall food selections to minimize extra empty calories in the diet or beverage.

-If you finished the whole 20-ounce beverage, you would have eaten 16 ¼ teaspoons of sugar.
+If you finished the whole 20-ounce beverage, you would have eaten 16 ยผ teaspoons of sugar.
 Imagine filling a teaspoon with white sugar 16 times and then putting it into a glass.
 That's a lot of sugar.

-As shown by the example above, beverages can be a significant source of added sugars; this includes soda, sports drinks, energy drinks, tea, and sweetened coffee drinks, among other things.
+As shown by the example above, beverages can be a significant source of added sugars.
+This includes soda, sports drinks, energy drinks, tea, and sweetened coffee drinks, among other things.

-How Much Sugar Do You Consume?
+How Much Sugar Do You Consume

-It is recommended that you should always keep an eye on the amount of sugar you consume during the day, particularly the added sugars found in processed foods and beverages such as soda.
+You should always keep an eye on the amount of sugar you consume during the day, particularly the added sugars found in processed foods and beverages such as soda.

 How to Convert Grams of Sugar to Teaspoons